 Fear, including germaphobia, is highly contagious and can be debilitating or even deadly.
 For example, in 1853 two young Frenchmen were bitten by the same dog.
 One died of ‘rabies’ within a month, but the other was unaware of this as he had left for America.
 15 years later he returned to France and learned of his former companion’s death.
 He then developed rabies symptoms himself and died within three weeks.2

 African doctors sometimes attribute AIDS sickness to ‘voodoo death’ syndrome, a term for psychologically induced illnesses.
-One nurse reported that, when a group of patients dying of AIDS were tested and found out that they were negative, they suddenly started to recover and regained full health.3
+One nurse reported that, when a group of patients dying of AIDS were tested and found out that they were negative for the ‘virus’, they suddenly started to recover and regained full health.3

 In 2006 an episode of a popular teenage soap opera was broadcast in Portugal in which the characters got infected with a life-threatening virus and experienced rashes, dizziness and difficulty breathing.
 Soon afterwards over 300 Portuguese students were struck with the same symptoms and several schools had to close.
 An investigation concluded that the students’ symptoms were caused by mass hysteria from watching the show.4